fleetdm/fleet/handbook/community.md

 Community contributions are awesome, and it's important that the contributor knows how much they are appreciated.
 The best way to do that is to keep in touch while we're working to get their PR approved.

 While each team member is responsible for monitoring their active issues and pull requests, the Community Engagement DRI will check in on pull requests with the `:community ` label daily to make sure everything is moving along.
-If there's a comment or question from the contributor that hasn't been addressed, reach out on Slack to try to get more information and update the contributor.
+If there's a comment or question from the contributor that hasn't been addressed, reach out on Slack to get more information and update the contributor.

 #### Merge Community PRs